Product Data Sheets (pdf)...2x1 and 4x1 DisplayPort Video Switches

-Black Box Explains...USB.
+Black Box Explains...
+Buffers

 Black Box Explains...
 Single-Mode Fiber Optic Cable

 Multimode fiber cable has multiple modes of propagation—that is, several wavelengths of light are normally used in the fiber core.
 In contrast, single-mode fiber cable has only one mode of... more/see it nowpropagation: a single wavelength of light in the fiber core.
 This means theres no interference or overlap between the different wavelengths of light to garble your data over long distances like there is with multimode cable.

 What does this get you?
 Distanceup to 50 times more distance than multimode fiber cable.
 You can also get higher bandwidth.
 You can use a pair of single-mode fiber strands full-duplex for up to twice the throughput of multimode fiber cable.
 The actual speed and distance you get will vary with the devices used with the single-mode fiber. collapse

 Matrix—A matrix switch is a switch with a keypad for selecting one of many input ports to connect to any one of many output ports.

 Port-Contention—A port-contention switch is an... more/see it nowautomatic electronic switch that can be serial or parallel.
 It has multiple input ports but only one output port.
 The switch monitors all ports simultaneously.
 When a port receives data, it prints and all the other ports have to wait.

 Scanning—A scanning switch is like a port-contention switch, but it scans ports one at a time to find one thats sending data.